-The Corporate Director Finance and Resources will have responsibility for:
+The Director of Finance will have responsibility for:

-- the proper administration of financial affairs of the Council under Section 151 of the Local Government Act 1972 and Section 114 of the Local Government Finance Act 1998, and - conducting a continuous internal audit of the financial affairs of the Council as required by the Accounts and Audit Regulations and for maintaining an adequate and effective system of internal audit as required by those regulations.

-(c) Providing Advice
+- the proper administration of financial affairs of the Council under Section 151 of the Local Government Act 1972 and Section 114 of the Local Government Finance Act 1998, and - conducting a continuous internal audit of the financial affairs of the Council as required by the Accounts and Audit Regulations and for maintaining an adequate and effective system of internal audit as required by those regulations. - (c) Providing Advice

-The Corporate Director Finance and Resources will, where appropriate in consultation with the Monitoring Officer, provide advice on the scope of powers and authority to take decisions, maladministration, financial impropriety, probity, and budget framework issues to all councillors and will support and advise all councillors and employees in their respective roles.
+The Director of Finance will, where appropriate in consultation with the Monitoring Officer, provide advice on the scope of powers and authority to take decisions, maladministration, financial impropriety, probity, and budget framework issues to all councillors and will support and advise all councillors and employees in their respective roles.